Even Healthcare

 Even Healthcare is a managed healthcare company headquartered in Bengaluru, Karnataka.
-Founded in 2020, the company provides subscription-based primary and secondary healthcare services through a network of its own clinics, hospitals, and partner facilities.
-In 2025, Even expanded into hospital operations with the launch of its first multi-speciality facility in central Bengaluru.
+Founded in 2020, the company operates a subscription-based healthcare model that integrates primary and secondary care through a network of owned clinics, hospitals, and partner facilities.
+In 2025, the company expanded into direct hospital operations with the opening of its first multi-speciality facility in Bengaluru.

 History

-Even Healthcare was established in 2020 in Bengaluru by Mayank Banerjee, Matilde Giglio, and Alessandro Ialongo.
-Banerjee and Giglio had previously worked together on entrepreneurial ventures in the UK and United States before moving their focus to India's healthcare sector.
+Even Healthcare was co-founded in 2020 by Mayank Banerjee, Matilde Giglio, and Alessandro Ialongo.
+Prior to establishing the company, Banerjee and Giglio had collaborated on media-technology in the United Kingdom and the United States, including the journalism startup Compass News.